chrultrabook/docs/docs/supported-devices.md

 -->

 ## Supported Devices and Platforms

-Supported devices are listed in the table below, grouped by platform/family, roughly in chronological order.
-To reiterate, support is determined entirely and exclusively by the Board Name.
-Device Names are just for reference, and may be incomplete as many models/sub-models may use the same Board Name.
-Figure out the Board Name and then locate it in the table.
-If it's not listed, it's not supported.
+Supported devices are listed in the table below, grouped by platform/family.
+If your device is not listed, it is not supported.
+Support is determined entirely and exclusively by the boardname.
+Use your Chromebook's boardname to see if it has support.

 ### Determining Device Support
 What's in a name?
 All ChromeOS devices have a board/device name, which determines which firmware, OS build, etc a device uses.
 The board name is listed at the bottom of both the Recovery Mode and Developer Mode screens, as part of the hardware ID (HWID).
-Your device's board name is what determines if it's supported or not -- not the make, model, CPU, or anything else.
-The only thing that matters is the name, so use that when determining support in the table below (or for anything else really).

-The chart below provides a full, authoritative list of all ChromeOS devices currently supported by MrChromebox's Firmware Utility Script, the firmware types available for each, and the hardware write-protect method used.
-In most cases, all of the devices in a given platform/family are supported identically, but sometimes there are outliers (esp with older or newer devices).
-The goal is to offer both RW_LEGACY and UEFI Full ROM firmware for all devices wherever possible, so you have the option of dual booting ChromeOS, or liberating your device completely :)
+The chart below provides a full list of all ChromeOS devices currently supported by MrChromebox's Firmware Utility Script, the firmware types available for each, the hardware write-protect method used, and notes for Windows, Linux, and macOS operating systems.

+In most cases, all of the devices in a given platform/family are supported, but sometimes there are exceptions (especially with older or newer devices).
+The goal is to offer both RW_LEGACY and UEFI Full ROM firmware for all devices, so you may have the option of dual booting ChromeOS, or liberating your device completely :)

+Be aware that EOL (End Of Life) devices **DO NOT** have RW_Legacy avaliable

 ### OS Support